AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/statistics.rst

 Where :math:`\bar{q}` is the average dynamic pressure, :math:`\rho` is the fluid density and :math:`\bar{V_0}` is the average wind velocity.

 However, the peak value for the coefficient needs to be scaled according to the characteristic event duration.
-This correction is performed using the values for the statistical factors (:math:`S`) from the :footcite:t:`nbr19886123` 6123.
+This correction is performed using the values for the statistical factors (:math:`S_2`) from the :footcite:t:`nbr19886123` 6123.
 The correction factor is defined as:

 .. math::